Nice22/alx-system_engineering-devops/0x19-postmortem/README.md

 to automate fixing of any such identitical errors should they occur in the future.
 The manifest replaces any `phpp` extensions in the file `/var/www/html/wp-settings.php` with `php`.

-But of course, it will never occur again, because we are programmers and we learn from our mistakes to move forward B)
+But of course, it will never occur again, because we are programmers and we learn from our mistakes to move forward B=)